Skip to main content

 3. Upgrade to @verify(formal) — SMT proves the obligations.

-4. For critical code, @verify(thorough) cross-validates the SMT backend.
+4. For critical code, @verify(thorough) cross-validates with multiple solver adapters.

 See gradual verification.